 In the most severe presentations, complications including osteomyelitis, non-union fractures, amputations, and failed flaps occur in approximately 50% of SMCS cases with the standard of practice and medical interventions.
 According to the American Heart Association level of classification, HBO2 for crush injury meets criteria for level b, class I evidence.
 HBO2 for SMCS meets criteria for level c, class I evidence.

-Crush injuries of the extremities are best managed by a multidisciplinary team that includes a surgeon, HBO specialist, ICU nurses, radiologist, orthopedic surgeon, vascular surgeon and an internist.
+Crush injuries of the extremities are best managed by an interprofessional team that includes a surgeon, HBO specialist, ICU nurses, radiologist, orthopedic surgeon, vascular surgeon and an internist.
 The key is to resuscitate the patient and salvage viable tissue.
 Once debridement and fasciotomy has been performed, HBO therapy may help improve the rate of salvage of viable tissue.

 The outcomes of patients with crush injuries are guarded as many individuals also have other associated injuries.